harrydshapiro/pagelayout/README.md

 **Padding should be used to make a buffer between a parent's border and its inner content.**

+As you develop, you will naturally understand the importance of this rule.
+Until then, here are some salient reasons:
+- Following any convention makes code easier for others to read
+- If you use padding to do margin's job, you miss out on `auto`
+- Border is placed between margin and padding

 Margin and padding exist in all four directions, all of which can have differing measurements.

 Margin and padding can be expressed: